lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   It is possible to customize the list of tasks that should be executed during the testing stage.
 By default, its value is just ``test``, but it can be modified in order to take into account different commands or configurations.
-This setting can be either a single string or a list of strings; each element can be the name of a task, like ``test``, or a configuration followed by a colon and a task name, like ``it:test``.
+This setting can be either a single string or a list of strings; each element can be just the name of a task, like ``test``, or a configuration followed by a colon and a task name, like ``it:test``.
+If an element does not include an explicit configuration, the "test" configuration is used for that task.

 options
   A sequence of strings; they will be passed as-is as additional JVM options,